chidubemokeke/pharma-supply-chain-tracking/README.md

 ## Overview

-The Pharmaceutical Supply Chain Tracker is a decentralized application (dApp) designed to track pharmaceutical batches and monitor temperature conditions during their supply chain journey.
-This project leverages blockchain technology, Substreams, The Graph, and Chainlink to ensure data transparency, integrity, and security.
+MediChain is a decentralized application (dApp) designed to track pharmaceutical batches and monitor temperature conditions during their supply chain journey.
+This project leverages blockchain technology, The Graph, and Chainlink to ensure data transparency, integrity, and security.

 ## Table of Contents